Nuneaton Town F.C.: Key events

 The 2011–12 season saw Nuneaton gain promotion back to the Conference Premier for the first time in 10 years.
 After maintaining a high league position throughout the season, in its last few weeks an administrative error led to a six-point deduction but a final day 3–2 victory at Blyth Spartans ensured their play-off place.
 A semi-final 2nd-leg victory over Guiseley with a goal from Andy Brown in the last minute of extra time meant that Boro had to travel to Gainsborough Trinity for the Play-Off Final.
 Again Brown scored the goal that saw Boro claim a 1–0 victory.
 The club's promotion was its third in four seasons since the reformation.

 The 2012–13 season saw Nuneaton play against the country's non-league elite.
 Despite spending much of the season in and around the relegation zone a run towards the end of the season saw the club finish in 15th place.

 The 2013–14 season, Nuneaton led the table early on and in and around the play-offs for most of the season.
 Following manager Kevin Wilkin's departure for Wrexham, results tailed off in the last month but they finished in 13th position.
 A new manager, Brian Reid, was appointed and oversaw the last three games of the season.

 The 2014–15 season saw Lee Thorn invest in the club, becoming chairman.
 His investment allowed the club to regain ownership of the stadium.

 On 8 September, following a poor start to the 2014–15 season, Reid was let go following a number of poor results and performances.
 Liam Daish was appointed manager but the club was relegated to the newly renamed National League North.

 The 2015–16 pre-season saw Lee Thorn taking full control of the club and Kevin Wilson named as manager.

+In October 2023, the club were issued with an eviction notice with debts of around £650,000 and bosses claiming that the club had been behind in rent payments since 2019.
+This eviction notice led the club to having to play what they feared to be their last ever match at the home of Stratford Town, however the club could afford to play a further two away matches thanks to the efforts of supporters.
+On 23 November 2023, the club confirmed that they had been taken over by DA Capital.
+On 18 January 2024, the club confirmed their withdrawal from the Southern Football League Premier Division Central for the remainder of the season.
+Following advice from their legal advisors that their offer to purchase the stadium would not be considered and that a lease agreement could not be reached, investors had pulled out any financial support, meaning the club would be unable to continue trading.

+Current incarnation: 2024–present

+Ahead of the 2024–25 season, the club joined Division One of the Midland Football League as Nuneaton Town.
+During their first season, the club were promoted to the Premier Division as champions.